-I’m an assistant professor of sociology at UC San Diego, where I research psychiatric services, homelessness, and how communities seek to maintain social order.
+I’m an associate professor of sociology at UC San Diego, where I research psychiatric services, homelessness, and how communities seek to maintain social order.
+Prior to this I was a member of the Michigan Society of Fellows.

-My book Sons, Daughters, and Sidewalk Psychotics compares public safety net and elite private psychiatric programs to better understand inequality in mental health care.
-I have also produced a volume on comparative ethnographic methods, Beyond the Case (with Corey Abramson of U Arizona).
+My book Sons, Daughters, and Sidewalk Psychotics compares the management of serious mental illness in public safety net and elite private psychiatric programs.
+I have also published a book on comparative ethnographic methods, Beyond the Case (with Corey Abramson of U Arizona).

 My academic research appears in journals like the American Sociological Review, Theory and Society, and Social Problems.